 Registrations must be completed before racing commenced .
-Registration will be held at Chandara Resort and Spa, Ao Po between 12.00 - 17.00.
-Chandara Resort and Spa is the central hub of information for all registration related queries during the opening day (15th February 2017).
+Registration will be held between 12.00 - 17.00.
+Chandara Resort and Spa is the central hub of information for all registration related queries during the opening day (13th February 2019).
 Once registration is completed, the regatta office will relocate to the "Start Boat".

 Protest information will be posted on the notice board at the "Regatta Venues".

-All boats have to comply with the specific Bay Regatta safety equipment regulations for inshore (category 4) races - found on the ISAF website at http://www.sailing.org.
+All boats have to comply with the specific Bay Regatta safety equipment regulations for inshore races - found on the World Sailing website at http://www.sailing.org.
 However, if your boat cannot fully comply for some reason then you can apply in writing for dispensation.
 Common examples include boats that do not have guardrails, or boats that cannot comply with the required size of cockpit drains.

 The Sailing Instructions and Course Diagrams for The Bay Regatta will be available for download prior to the event.
 Printed versions will be available at registration.